mengqvist/colcol/README.md

 #get hex color
 x.hex()

-#get hsl color (in where h, s and l are between 0 and 1)
+#get hsl color (where h, s and l are between 0 and 1)
 x.hsl()
 ```